Can I Play Online Poker in Michigan?

 Customer Service: Online poker sites in Michigan are only as good as their customer support.
 So, whether you have an issue over deposits, payouts, or table abuse, the customer service team should help.

-24-hour support through live chat, email and phone is the standard requirement in 2020.
+In 2021, 24-hour support through live chat, email and phone is the standard requirement.
 We will also put the service agents through their paces and test them on a range of queries.

 Absolutely.
 In 2019 Michigan Governor Gretchen Whitmer signed a range of gaming bills, paving the way for regulated online poker in Michigan.
-The first legal poker sites may appear in late 2020.
+The first legal poker site, PokerStars, appeared in January 2021.

 You should provide a username and password, plus current home address, email address and Social Security number.
 You will also have to provide photo ID like a passport or driver’s license.

-Possibly.
-At first, it’s likely that online poker in Michigan will be played among visitors and residents only.
-Interstate compacts will allow Michigan poker rooms to share player pools with other states.
+Possibly at some point.
+At first, online poker in Michigan will be played among visitors and residents only.
+Interstate compacts will eventually allow Michigan poker rooms to share player pools with other states.

 Definitely!
-When Michigan poker hits online sites, you will be able to enter real money Sit & Gos, tournaments, and satellites into larger events.
+You can enter real money Sit & Gos, tournaments, and satellites into larger events.

 Yes!
 Online poker will be regulated by the Michigan Gaming Control Board.
 Testing bodies will ensure random number generators are fair and sites will work to spot cheats and bots.